santivf/detector_movimiento_opencv/README.md

-# Detector de Movimiento en Tiempo Real con OpenCV
+# Real-Time Motion Detector with OpenCV

-Este proyecto utiliza la cámara del dispositivo y la librería **OpenCV** para detectar movimiento en tiempo real mediante la comparación de fotogramas consecutivos.
+This project uses the device's camera and the **OpenCV** library to detect motion in real time by comparing consecutive frames.

-# Objetivo
+# Objective
-Implementar un sistema simple de visión por computadora capaz de identificar zonas con movimiento y marcarlas visualmente.
+Implement a simple computer vision system capable of identifying areas with movement and visually highlighting them.

-# Conceptos aplicados
+# Applied Concepts
-- Captura de video en tiempo real.
+- Real-time video capture
-- Conversión a escala de grises.
+- Grayscale conversion
-- Suavizado mediante Gaussian Blur.
+- Smoothing using Gaussian Blur
-- Detección de diferencias entre frames.
+- Frame difference detection
-- Umbralización binaria y dilatación.
+- Binary thresholding and dilation
-- Detección de contornos y delimitación con rectángulos.
+- Contour detection and bounding box drawing

-# Herramientas
+# Tools
 - Python 3
 - OpenCV